auman-chan/climplot/README.md

 |   3 |     2082 | Wawushan   | 102.9167 | 29.5000 | max.temprature |  4.00 |  6.100000 | 10.40 | 14.70 |  17.20 |  18.60 |  21.00 |  21.10 |  16.40 |  12.60 |  9.50 |  5.00 |

-The exported data.frame includes 5 kinds of information of locations(as which in the data.frame import), and values of 3 kinds of climate factors across 12 months.
-An export data.frame stores in the data `plotdata` of this package, as an example of the function export.
+The exported data.frame includes 5 kinds of information of locations(as which in the data.frame imported), and values of 3 kinds of climate factors across 12 months.
+A data.frame stores in the data `plotdata` of this package, as an example of the function export.

-### Climatic diagram Plotting
+### Climatic diagram drawing

 Take the data `plotdata` and `plotdata_Frost` as an example, and import them into the function `clim_plot`: